 - Creation and authentication of users and groups and user access management

 N.B.
 Azure DevOps Services doesn’t support integration with SQL Server Analysis Services to support reporting.

 However, it is presented with Azure DevOps Server.

 Portfolio Management With Azure DevOps

-Thus, small and mid-size companies tried to use just the project management capabilities to manage their portfolio, which could not be either easy for PMO or exceptionally successful for their business simply because it was not designed for portfolio management.
+Thus, small and mid-size companies tried to use just the project management capabilities to manage their portfolio, which could not be either easy for PMOs or exceptionally successful for their business simply because it was not designed for portfolio management.
 And it really worked only when some third-party integration took place.
-Other limitations include: